The Encyclopedia of American Songs and Musicals

 Hoover has yet tried everything until the end to make up his poor image with the public opinion.
-He made such haste to build makeshift villages to shelter families thrown to the street but they were soon given the nickname of Hooverville, making it a mockery.
-He also sent back home tens of thousand Mexican immigrates accused of stealing the work of the Americans.
-He has even just enacted a law to protect indebted families against the seizure of their assets.
-These measures come too late, the damage is so deep in fact as everybody wants him to go due firstly to the fact that, the crisis, it is he.
+He made such haste to build makeshift villages to shelter families thrown to the street but these were soon be given the nickname of Hooverville, as a mockery.
+He also sent back home tens thousands Mexican immigrates accused of stealing the work of Americans.
+He has just enacted a law to protect indebted families against the seizure of their assets but these measures come too late, the damage being so deep that everybody wants him to go due firstly to the fact that he is himself the crisis.

 At the same time, CBS starts on radio the first science fiction series Buck Rogers in the 25th century inspired by the comic strip hero.

 "Scarface" , in this time was the Mob